-The School with Oxford University Press produces Health Policy and Planning, the leading journal of health policy and systems research, providing a peer-reviewed outlet for HPSR edited by Sandra Mounier-Jack and Virginia Wiseman.
-Formats include original research articles, literature reviews, "How to do or not to do" guidance on application of novel research methods, and reports and narratives from health policymakers and managers taking action to strengthen health systems.
-The Journal of Health Services Research & Policy explores the ideas, policies and decisions shaping health services globally; and raises critical issues in healthcare policy and research.
+The School with Oxford University Press produces Health Policy and Planning (@HPP\LSHTM), the leading journal of health policy and systems research, edited by Sandra Mounier-Jack and Virginia Wiseman.
+Content includes original research articles, literature reviews, "How to do or not to do" guidance on application of novel research methods, "10 best resources on..." offering 10 most useful resources facilitating a better understanding of a particular issue in global health.
+Reports and commentaries are also available from policymakers and managers taking action to strengthen health systems as well as high quality topical supplements.

+The Journal of Health Services

+Research & Policy explores the ideas, policies and decisions shaping health services globally; and raises critical issues in healthcare policy and research.